Rugby Klub Bratislava

 Rugby Klub Bratislava is a Slovakian rugby club based in Nove Mesto, Bratislava, created in 2015.
 They currently play in the Slovak Rugby League, and participate in friendly matches with Austrian, Czech, and Hungarian teams.

-The team trains on the pitch of University of Economy in Pasienky (Športový areál Ekonomickej univerzity) on Trnavská 37, next to the Slovan football stadium.
+The team trains on the pitch of the University of Economics in Pasienky (Športový areál Ekonomickej univerzity) on Trnavská 37, next to the Slovan football stadium.
 Club colors are black and green.

 History

 Creation

 The club was established in 2015 as 'Rugby Skola v Bratislave'.
-The name changed to 'Rugby Klub Bratislava' a few weeks after due to legal obligations.
+The name changed to 'Rugby Klub Bratislava' a few weeks later, due to legal obligations.

-Club was founded by Charles Cimetiere and Christopher Bush.
-An citizens association 'Olympic RKB' related to Rugby Klub Bratislava was established in 2016.
+The club was founded by Charles Cimetiere and Christopher Bush.
+A citizens' association 'Olympic RKB' related to Rugby Klub Bratislava was established in 2016.
 Its aim is to support the club and the club's activities.

 Rugby life

-The club features adult squad and recently developed strong rugby academy with kids of all ages.
-Club plays in Rugby League, Rugby Union XV and Sevens competitions.
+The club features an adult squad and a recently developed strong rugby academy with kids of all ages.
+The club plays in Rugby League, Rugby Union XV and Sevens competitions.
 Besides that it engages in tournament and test matches in neighboring countries and hosts touring sides.

 The club welcomes and accommodates both native Slovaks and expatriates with a variety of playing experiences.
 The club emphasises that prior rugby experience is not necessary to join.

-Trainings
+Training

 The club offers weekly training sessions to anyone interested in rugby.
-Men, women, children, of any age and experience are encouraged to contact the club for further information about joining.
+Men, women, children, of any age and experience, are encouraged to contact the club for further information about joining.

-Currently, the club holds trainings sessions every Tuesday and Thursday evening.
+Currently, the club holds training sessions every Tuesday and Thursday evening.
 These training sessions are held primarily in English, although commands are often translated to Slovak and French too.
 Rugby Klub Bratislava offers a dynamic mixture of fitness, basic skills, advanced skills and team building.
-The aim of the training sessions are to ensure that the players are physically, mentally and strategically ready for competitive games, in a diverse and friendly community.
+The aim of the training sessions is to ensure that the players are physically, mentally and strategically ready for competitive games, in a diverse and friendly community.